jonase/eastwood/README.md

 Eastwood helps you systematically avoid reflection warnings by considering reflection warnings yet another lintable thing.

-It doesn't matter whether a given ns uses `(set! warn-on-reflection ...)` - Eastwood analyses each top-level form with a `binding` overriding any surrounding choice.
+It generally doesn't matter whether a given ns uses `(set! warn-on-reflection ...)` - Eastwood analyses each top-level form with a `binding` overriding any surrounding choice.

 The default behavior is only emitting warnings if the reflection happens inside your source paths or test paths: this way one doesn't have to pay a price for unrelated code.